 Clearly, the way the truck was loaded was against the law, as California has established strict regulations for commercial trucks transporting fresh produce to prevent spillage.
 Failure to comply with these laws may lead to debris on the road, or worse, motor vehicle accidents involving injuries or fatalities.

 Under California law, truckers are prohibited from operating trucks with improperly covered, secured, or loaded cargo.
-A truck’s cargo must be covered, secured, and loaded in a manner that prevents spills, drops, leaks, sifts, and falls.
+A truck’s cargo must be covered, secured, and loaded in a manner that prevents spills, drips, leaks, sifts, and falls.
 There is an exception to this rule, as the only contents that are allowed to fall from a truck’s cargo are feathers from live birds and clear water (but only when the amount is adequate).

 In your particular case, the truck driver and his or her trucking company can be held liable for spilling cucumbers on the road.
 Even though the incident did not lead to a motor vehicle crash, the trucking company is still responsible for the costs incurred to clean up the mess caused by the spillage of food.